 3) Don’t forget customer reviews

-Today, online reviews impact purchasing decisions for over 93% of consumers.
+Today, 89% of global consumers check online reviews as part of their online buying journey, and 49% of global consumers consider positive reviews one of their top 3 purchase influences.
 Collecting and implementing customer feedback throughout your website can help guide first-time visitors and existing customers.

 How?
 By making sure consumers choose you over your competitors.